fhmwg/current-tags/README.md

 ## Topical Areas

-The board has identified the following areas for metadata standardisation:
+The board has identified the following areas for metadata standardisation during the stage-1 work:

 - Album
 - Caption